kubernetes-sigs/gateway-api/geps/gep-3792/index.md

 ### The Problems

-To allow the OCG to _usefully_ participate in the mesh, we need to solve at least three significant problems.
+To allow the OCG to _usefully_ participate in the mesh, we need to solve at least four significant problems.
 Thankfully, these are mostly problems for Chihiro -- if we do our jobs correctly, Ana will never need to know.

 #### 1. The Trust Problem